MingyaoLII/SDSC5003_Project/README.md

 ## Prerequisites

-1. A Terminal
+* A Terminal
-2. Python 3.4 or above setup.
+* Python 3.4
-3. Django framework 2.0 or above installed.
+* Django framework 2.0

 ## Quick Start

-Assuming you have Python setup, run the following commands in root directory **HomeRun** \
+Assuming you have Python setup, run the following commands in root directory `/HomeRun`.
-(if you're on Windows you may use `python` or `python3` instead of `py -3` to start Python):

    ```
    pip3 install -r requirements.txt
-   py -3 manage.py runserver
+   pyhon3 manage.py runserver
    ```

 1. Open a browser to `http://127.0.0.1:8000` to see the main site.